Skip to Main Content

 Transcript

-NARRATOR: FSAs, or Financial Services Administrators, provide financial services, advice and management for the Royal Canadian Navy, Army, Royal Canadian Air Force and Special Operations Forces.
-This includes general office bookkeeping, accounts payable and accounts receivable support, as well as budget management services.
+NARRATOR: Financial Services Administrators – or FSAs – provide financial services, advice and management for the Royal Canadian Navy, Army, Royal Canadian Air Force and Special Operations Forces.
+This includes general office bookkeeping, as well as budget management services.

 Related Civilian Occupations